lsantosq/lsantosq.github.io/_posts/2020-07-10-Mobile-Price-Prediction-SVM-and-Logistic-Regression.md

 Hey all!

-Imagine you are starting a new cellphone business, let's called it BCC - **Best Cellphone Company**.
+Imagine you are starting a new cellphone business, let's called it BMC - **Best Mobile Company**.
 After years of studies and developments, you have the best product on the market!
 You created a product that changes the _status quo_ !
 Now it is fun time: time to sell it!

 **How are you going to place your innovative product in the market?**
 * Are you going to sell it for a low price to get revenue based on quantity?